A very common “go-to” funding idea for small nonprofits is fundraising events.

 When choosing events and fundraisers, it’s important that you look at the long game.
 Affiliating your organization with every random fundraiser will dilute your message, annoy your followers, and cheapen your brand.

 But if you’re surviving on little fundraisers, you’ve got a bigger problem.
-Your revenue isn’t sustainable, and you will find yourself living from one fundraiser to the next and one event to the next.
+Your revenue isn’t sustainable, and you’ll find yourself living from one fundraiser to the next and one event to the next.

 It’s a hamster wheel you don’t want to be on.